 Franz Kafka

-Kafka in 1923 Franz Kafka, ; ; ; in Czech, he was sometimes called František Kafka.}} (3 July 1883 – 3 June 1924) was an Austrian-Czech novelist and writer from Prague.
-He is widely regarded as a major figure of 20th-century literature; he wrote in German.
-His work fuses elements of realism and the fantastic.
-It typically features isolated protagonists facing bizarre or surrealistic predicaments and incomprehensible socio-bureaucratic powers.
-It has been interpreted as exploring themes of alienation, existential anxiety, guilt, and absurdity.
-His best known works include the novella ''The Metamorphosis'' and the novels ''The Trial'' and ''The Castle''.
-The term ''Kafkaesque'' has entered English to describe absurd situations like those depicted in his writing.
+Kafka in 1923 Franz Kafka, ; ; ; in Czech, he was sometimes called František Kafka.}} (3 July 1883 – 3 June 1924) was a German language Jewish Czech writer and novelist born in Prague, in the Austro-Hungarian Empire.
+Widely regarded as a major figure of 20th-century literature, his work fuses elements of realism and the fantastique, and typically features isolated protagonists facing bizarre or surreal predicaments and incomprehensible socio-bureaucratic powers.
+The term ''Kafkaesque'' has entered the lexicon to describe situations like those depicted in his writings.
+His best-known works include the novella ''The Metamorphosis'' (1915) and the novels ''The Trial'' (1924) and ''The Castle'' (1926).

 1